a-grasso/deprec-cli/README.md

 ##  you can ignore all others for now, see further below for more information environment variables/caching

 ## run deprec-cli
+## the config.json and .env are recognized by deprec-cli if they are on the same directory, so it is not necessary to specify the parameters explicitly
 ./deprec-cli_Linux_x86_64 sbom.json
 ```